|In the Kelly's Trade Directory of 1844 it mentions there was a fair held in the village of Peldon on Michaelmas Day. In White's Trade Directory of

 The Fairs Act of 1871 [34 & 35 Vict c12] enabled applications to be made to the Secretary of State for the Home Department for the abolition of fairs which were judged to be problematic.
 Reasons for the application would argue they were unnecessary, the cause of immorality and disorder and injurious to those who lived nearby.

-Both the St Mary Magdalen fair and the St Johns Green Fair in Colchester were abolished in 1872.
+Over a hundred years later, in 1872, both the St Mary Magdalen fair and the St Johns Green Fair in Colchester were abolished.
 Most of the local village fairs mentioned above were last referred to in trade directories from 1863 which would indicate the 1871 act had put an end to them.

 These days, Peldon does have a typical village fete one Saturday in June or July with stalls and sideshows, music and food and drink.
 A dog show in the arena, craft fayre, flying display, Punch and Judy, street organ and brass band are all the usual features of this twenty first century nod to Peldon's village fairs of old.
 Plans are afoot for reinstating the Peldon Village Fete in 2022 after a break due to Covid.